 Once again, you might choose this over AwardWallet as it can combine your flight itineraries and reward points into one simple app.
 Best of all, points tracking is included in the free version.
 There is a premium subscription to App In The Air ($42 a year or $82 for lifetime), but that’s for alerts and SMS features that aren’t relevant to this guide.

 These additional options are designed for more active Point Hackers who may have multiple rewards accounts to keep track of.
 If you’re a lighter user (perhaps just a Qantas and Velocity account), then there may be simpler options for you!

 Stocard is a great app for Australian shoppers to keep track of their various loyalty cards.
 Although it isn’t airline-focused, you can still log-in and track airlines like Qantas, Velocity, Singapore Airlines KrisFlyer and Cathay Pacific Asia Miles.
 Note that flybuys points aren’t trackable through here (but you can still add the card).

 Visit: https://stocardapp.com/ →

 Firstly, is it worth using a points tracking service?
 If you manage more than a handful of accounts, we’d argue absolutely, yes.

-It’s worth noting that all but Awardwallet require you to trust their service with the login to your frequent flyer account – so if you’re not comfortable doing that, your only choices are to check your balances manually or to use Awardwallet which offers the ability to save passwords locally.
-Doing that though removes most of the automated account update features.
+It’s worth noting that all apps except AwardWallet require you to trust their service with the login to your frequent flyer account – so if you’re not comfortable doing that, then your choice is limited.

 Setting them all up is reasonably painless – just try them out with a handful of accounts first – and probably worth doing if you really want to know what will work for you.
-You’ll get 30 days out of Tripit without handing over any money as well.